Human rights in Nigeria: Police force

 In February 2019, it was reported that Nigerian police officers commonly gained extra money by extorting local residents.
 On 30 July 2019, three Nigeria Police Force Officers from Anambra State were arrested on charges of extorting three residents.
 On 10 November 2019, the Nigerian Police Force issued a statement revealing that Safer Highways Patrol officer Onuh Makedomu was arrested after being filmed accepting a bribe from a motorist in Lagos.
 On 9 March 2020, two Nigeria Police Force officers from Lagos, Assistant Superintendent of Police (ASP) Adebayo Ojo and Sergeant Adeleke Mojisola were both arrested on charges of extorting a woman.
 On 11 April 2020 another Nigeria Police Force officer from Lagos, Inspector Taloju Martins, was arrested after being caught on camera exhorting a motorist.
 On 3 June 2020, the Adamawa State police command announced that one of its officers was arrested for murdering a motorcyclist who refused to pay him a bribe.

 On 31 July 2020, Peter Ebah, an inspector officer for the Nigeria Police Forces's Rivers Command, was arrested for raping a woman at a checkpoint in the Tai area of Rivers State for not wearing a face mask.
 As of 9 September 2020, he was still in custody for the rape.
 A case involving accusations that Nigeria Police Force officers in Abuja raped some of the 65 women who were arrested for illicit nightclub activity in April 2019 after they refused to pay the officers bribes for their release was still ongoing as well.

 On 21 October 2020, UN Secretary General António Guterres issued a statement criticizing Nigerian authorities, as many protesters were shot dead and wounded during a violent escalation in Lagos.
 Amnesty International reported that at least 12 people were shot dead but, the government confirmed only two deaths in October.
 In November, the government admitted that there were live rounds shot in Lekki by the police.

 In December 2020, the government confirmed that 51 civilians, 11 police officers, and seven soldiers lost their lives in the ongoing conflict between protesters and police.
 Protesters are demanding police reforms, and Lekki Toll Gate has become a rallying cry for Nigerians.

+On 26 April 2026, Delta State police ASP Nuhu Usman was dismissed from the police force after the extrajudicial killing of Mene Ogidi.
+Nuhu shot and killed a restrained Mene Ogidi at point-blank range, violating Force Order 237 and the Police Force Standard Operating Procedure.

 SARS controversies and dismantlement

-On 22 October 2020, Nigerian President Muhammadu Buhari confirmed in a publicly-aired address that Nigeria's controversial Special Anti-Robbery Squad (SARS) had been dismantled, as a response to the demands of the widespread EndSARS protests.
+On 22 October 2020, Nigerian President Muhammadu Buhari confirmed in a publicly-aired address that Nigeria's controversial Special Anti-Robbery Squad (SARS) had been dismantled, as a response to the demands of the widespread End SARS protests.
 He also accused some members of SARS of committing "acts of excessive force" when the unit was operational.
 Plans were then put in place to also prosecute some former SARS members for extortion, rape, and murder.
 Numerous Nigerians had long accused the controversial police unit of committing acts of extortion, rape, torture and murder.